keisuke-yanagisawa/exprorer/cosolv_generator/README.md

   - Modifiable as you like via IPython Notebook

 ## Build
-`exprorer_decompose` is written with C++, and thus it is needed to compile.
+`decompose` is written with C++, and thus it is needed to compile.
 The compilation is easy as shown below:

 ```bash
 cd cmpd_decomposition